ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+8.31.2022
+- I've been working on the drag and drop puzzle.
+The logic is from a W3 Schools page so I'm really just focusing on the layout at this point.
+I've been so unmotivated these past few days and I can't pinpoint why...

 8.30.2022
 - I tweaked the mortgage calculator a bit; just the font-weight and mobile repsonse.
 I was going to add TailwindCSS but it didn't seem necessary.
 I don't like the idea of adding something that won't greatly contribute to the project.
 In addition to the All Access Clone, I think I need to put the song maker on hold.
 I was so damn close but I just need to get a portfolio finalized and THEN I can get that finished.
 I'm going to do a drag and drop puzzle in Typescript to give me my lucky number 7(th) project.
 After that, finish my resume and start applying.
 I need a damn dev job already.